rishavroy97/image-finder/README.md

 # ImageFinder

 ImageFinder is a Spring Boot web application that exposes a GraphQL endpoint.
-The application crawls a given website URL and retrieves a list of all images found on the site up to a specified depth level.
+The application leverages a multi-threaded BFS crawl on a given website URL and retrieves a list of all images found on the site up to a specified depth level.

 ## Features